Drawing trendlines using BNPoint objects

 This tutorial program is available for immediate download for only $14.95.
 This tutorial applies to TradeStation (but not MultiCharts) because it uses TradeStation’s object oriented extensions.

-Gold pass members can copy and paste the program at no cost (see the Gold Pass area below.
+Gold pass members can download the program ELD at no cost (see the Gold Pass area below.
 Make sure you are logged in to the site).

-Gold pass areaThis content is for Gold Pass members only.
+Gold pass areaThis content is for members only.